SarahFrench/ExamPrep/chapter-2/obj-2-5-creating-web-workers/README.md

 See the MDN documentation: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

+Also see this guide: https://www.html5rocks.com/en/tutorials/workers/basics/

+NOTE: Chrome doesn't let you use web workers with a local file

 Web Workers are used to allow work to be run in the background on their own thread, instead of the main execution thread of your web application.
 Due to this, they're usually used for laborious processes.

-Because it's a separate thread, in a worker you cannot directly access the DOM
+Because it's a separate thread, in a worker you cannot directly access:
+- the DOM
+- `window` Object
+- `document` Object

 The main thread and the worker(s) communicate by sending each other messages:
 - postMessage() method